stefanstranger/AIPAS/README.md

 #>

 #region variables
-$ResourceGroupName = "AIPAS-rg" #used to scope the permissions for the SPN
+$ResourceGroupName = "AIPAS-rg" #used to scope the permissions for the SPN.
+This is where the Storage Account is being deployed.
 $RoleDefinitionName = "Storage Account Contributor"
 $ADApplicationName = "AIPAS"
 $PlainPassword = ""